Cyb3r-Jak3/html5validator-docker/README.md

 ## To use

 You use this the same way you use any docker image.
 I use it for my gitlab pipelines and you can view example configuration of testing [here](https://github.com/jwhite1st/portfolio-website/blob/master/.gitlab-ci.yml).

+## Tags

+There are currently two tags for this image.
+Latest and pypi.
+The latest tag involves building html5validator from source and the pypi installs the packaged version.